bwilkins812/SuperheroSightings/README.md

 User Access Screenshots

-Users can create, read, or update superheroes/supervillains, but they cannot delete
+Users can create, read, or update superheroes/supervillains, but they cannot delete.
+Additional sightings, organizations, or superpowers can be added.
 ![user superheroes supervillains](https://user-images.githubusercontent.com/30512121/44425537-26b78080-a55a-11e8-9e75-e70ce703d109.png)

 Users can create, read, or update sightings, but they cannot delete